coelhojs/obsidian-graph-organizer/README.md

 An Obsidian plugin that automatically organizes files based on graph relationships.

+## TODO:
+- make the empty files (and the ones with only desktop.ini) be deleted in the organization process

 ## Features

 - Organize files based on their connections in the graph